marcmengel/metacat/docs/concepts.rst

 ----
 MetaCat is a purely metadata database.
 Replica management is outside of MetaCat scope.
 That is why in MetaCat, *file* is rather abstract object.
-File can be a memeber of one or more *Datasets*
+File can be a member of one or more *Datasets*.

 MetaCat separates file metadata into two parts, fixed *file attributes* and *flexible metadata* or just *metadata*.
 Flexible metadata can be any JSON dictionary.